SAP-samples/teched2023-AD263/exercises/ex0/README.md

 ## Access to  Alert Notification service

 1. Once logged into SAP BTP, go to the BTP cockpit, navigate to the subaccount, `Cloud Foundry` -> `Spaces` tab and enter your space.
-2. Click on `Instances` and you will see an instance named `ans` with a plan `free` - that is your Alert Notification service.
+2. Click on `Instances and Subscriptions` and you will see an instance named `ans` with a plan `free` - that is your Alert Notification service.
 ![](./images/ans_service.png)
 3. Click on the `ans` link and you will be redirected to the Alert Notification service configuration UI.

 ## Demo Application for Alert Notification service

-To demonstrate few possible use cases releated to the Alert Notification service, there is a demo application laready deployed to your group subaccount AD263-XXX ***(replace XXX with your group number)***.
+To demonstrate few possible use cases releated to the Alert Notification service, there is a demo application already deployed to your group subaccount AD263-XXX ***(replace XXX with your group number)***.
 The demo application in question is going to be covered in these two sceanrios:

 1. Alert Notifications:
    	- trigger events which are going to be ingested into the Alert Notification service API;